| More Information on this item |

 NeutronChess can be quite complex to play especially for novices.
 Therefore mistakes occur until one gets the hang of it.
 The following rules have been formulated to resolve these mistakes in a friendly spirit:

-Created on: January 24, 1996.
-Last modified on: April 16, 1998.
+WWW page created: January 24, 1996.
+Last modified: April 16, 1998.